preames/public-notes/riscv/vector-idioms.rst

 .. code::

-   vcompress vd, vs1, v0
+   vcompress.vm vd, vs1, v0
    vcpop.m t0, v0
    vmnot v0, v0
-   vcompress vtmp, vs1, v0
+   vcompress.vm vtmp, vs1, v0
    vslideup.vx vd, vtmp, t0

 Note that if the population count of the mask is known (e.g. it's a constant), the vcpop.m can be skipped and vslideup.vi can be used.